-4) Taking 50mg-100mg of 5HTP in the evenings may also help.
+4) SLEEP HACK: Taking 50mg-100mg of 5HTP in the evenings may also help.
 5HTP is the precursor to serotonin, which regulates sleep, mood, and appetite.
 Click here to get it.
 Serotonin is needed for melatonin production.
 Pair it with inositol, which supports overall relaxation and helps maintain the proper serotonin metabolism.
 It’s also used for nutritional support of brain wellness and female hormonal health.

 5) Stop drinking so much coffee!
 Even if you drink in the mornings, it can affect sleep at night (caffeine has a long half life).
 Stop drinking caffeinated herbal teas after 12pm and absolutely no coffee after noon!

 6) If you toss and turn and can’t fall asleep after 30 minutes, pick up a book and read, or do another relaxing activity, then try again.

 7) If you wake up between 2am and 4am feeling wired and can’t get back to sleep, the culprit might be dropping blood sugar or adrenal fatigue.
 SLEEP HACK: Eat a small snack or a spoonful of honey about 30 minutes before bed if you’re prone to hypoglycemia.
 Honey really helps keep blood sugar stable at night.
 Or try 1/2 a sweet potato with 1 tbsp coconut butter.
 Potatoes increase serotonin.
 Avoid protein, which gives you energy.
 Also try herbal support for tired adrenals.
 I like the Gaia adaptogenic herb blend.

 8) Passion flower tincture may help you fall asleep, and you can keep it on your nightstand and use it during the night if you wake frequently.
 It encourages GABA production.